Best No Subscription Home Security Systems in 2025

 Info current as of post date.
 Offers and availability may vary by location and are subject to change.

-Every Kangaroo device is a standalone product that connects to your Wi-Fi network.
+Every Kangaroo device is a standalone product that connects to your Wi-Fi network—and they all work to monitor motion and entry without a monthly fee.
 This is a vastly different strategy from the other systems on our list, which all require a hub or base station to work.
 This means you can build a Kangaroo system without a pricey starter kit.
 But, even with this flexibility, you'll appreciate Kangaroo's starter kits, which bundle devices together in a cheaper package.

 pro